 Citing actual civil wars that are currently going on, along with other trends seen, the podcast details how such a war would realistically look like in the US, and what factions would be active during such an event.

 Listen to the podcast here.
 See also Evans' other work Behind the Bastards, a much more light-hearted work concerning the kind of person who could end up starting such a scenario in real life.
-He is also writing a novel based on many of the ideas presented in this podcast called After the Revolution.
+He has also writen a novel based on many of the ideas presented in this podcast called After the Revolution.
+In August 2021, Evans announced that he was making a continuation of the podcast, called It Could Happen Here Daily, which discusses other factors in society that could contribute to collapse beyond a civil war.

 - A Nuclear Error: One episode points out that it is unlikely for the US government to deploy nuclear weapons on US soil.
 However, it is very possible for such a weapon to fall out of US control by sheer incompetence and into the hands of the many rogue factions during the war, citing actual incidents from military divisions that control nuclear arms.